 UALR courses are taught at Benton by UALR faculty.
 Students have regular student privileges at the UALR campus and are subject to regular academic policies.

 Services offered at UALR Benton include textbook sales and buy-back (for classes taught there) as well as academic advising and financial aid assistance (by appointment only).

 Is located on the south end of the UALR campus, houses the Department of Theatre Arts and Dance and consists of two theatres.
 University Theatre, the main performance venue, is a 650-seat proscenium theatre-the site of academic activities, theatre and dance, and programs of public interest.
 Haislip Arena Theatre, also known as Studio 127, accommodates up to 140 attendees.

-Houses the UALR Office of Communications, which provides the campus community with a variety of communications services, including advertising and marketing, public relations, graphic design, web design, special events, and media training.
+Houses the UALR Office of Communications and Marketing, which provides the campus community with a variety of communications services, including advertising and marketing, public relations, graphic design, web design, special events, and media training.